blen-assefa/public_html/README.md

 # SE-Sprint-02-Team-17
 The application is hosted on Clamv.
-It can be accessed via: [Corona Archive](https://clabsql.clamv.jacobs-university.de/~sgiri/sprint-2/)
+It can be accessed via: [Corona Archive](https://clabsql.clamv.jacobs-university.de/~sgiri/sprint-2/) or copy and paste the following link into your browser.

     https://clabsql.clamv.jacobs-university.de/~sgiri/sprint-2/